isc-projects/stork/doc/install.rst

 Usually, it is more convenient to install Stork using native packages.
 See :ref:`supported_systems` and :ref:`install-pkgs` for details regarding supported systems.
 However, the sources can also be built separately.

-The dependencies that need to be installed to build ``Stork`` sources are:
+The dependencies that need to be installed to build the Stork sources are:

  - Rake
  - Java Runtime Environment (only if building natively, not using Docker)
  - Docker (only if running in containers; this is needed to build the demo)

-Other dependencies are installed automatically in a local directory by Rake tasks.
-This does not require root privileges.
-If the demo environment will be run, Docker is needed but not Java (Docker will install Java within a container).
+Other dependencies are installed automatically in a local directory by Rake tasks, which does not require root privileges.
+If the demo environment will be run, Docker is needed but not Java; Docker installs Java within a container.

 For details about the environment, please see the Stork wiki at https://gitlab.isc.org/isc-projects/stork/-/wikis/Install .